Absolute Expressiveness of Subgraph-based Centrality Measures: Subgraph-based Centrality Measures

-\paragraph{Main Research Questions.} Having the family of subgraph motif centrality measures in place, the natural question that comes up concerns its absolute expressiveness.
+\paragraph{Main Research Questions.} Having the family of subgraph-based centrality measures in place, the natural question that comes up concerns its absolute expressive power.
 In other words, we are interested in the following research question: